JCalvi/MPTVE3PluginKodi/TVServerKodi/readme.txt

 _______________________________________________________________________________

 _[ General ]___________________________________________________________________
+New: This plugin assumes the use of MediaPortal 2.5 TVE3 Server that uses sqllite.

-This plugin assumes the usage of MySQL as database backend for the MediaPortal TV Server.
+Old: This plugin assumes the usage of MySQL as database backend for the MediaPortal TV Server.
 When you are using Microsoft's SQL server instead, you will need to change the Gentle.config file.